AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ![](assets/scope-for-featureprivileges.png)

+*Grant  access to User Groups and/or Catalog for the Custom Role*

 Assign a user to the Custom Role.

 ![](assets/assign-users-to-customrole.png)

+*Assign a user to a Custom Role*

 The user now logs in to Learning Manager as Custom Admin and now adds a Learning Plan.